 - Step 1 Select Locations from the left navigational menu.
 Click New (not shown).
-In the General section, enter the following values and use default values for remaining fields. - Name: Enter a descriptive name for the Location (e.g., Main). - Notes: Add a brief description. - Step 2 Click Commit to save.
+In the General section, enter the following values and use default values for remaining fields. - Name: Enter a descriptive name for the Location (e.g., Main). - Notes: Add a brief description. - Step 2 In the Location Pattern section, click Add and enter the following values. - IP Address Pattern: Leave blank. - Step 3 Click Commit to save.